arangodb/docs/3.10/indexing-which-index.md

 Several different index types are provided by ArangoDB.
 These indexes have different usage scenarios:

-- **Persistent index**: a persistent index is persisted on disk and does thus not need to be rebuilt in memory when the server is restarted or the indexed collection is reloaded.
-Therefore, they don't influence the loading time of collections.

-  The operations in a persistent index have logarithmic complexity, but operations have may have a higher constant factor than operations of in-memory indexes because the persistent index may need to make extra roundtrips to the primary index to fetch the actual documents.

-  A persistent index can be used for equality lookups, lookups based on a leftmost prefix of the index attributes, range queries and for sorting.
+- **Persistent index**: a persistent index is a general purpose index type that can be used for equality lookups, lookups based on a leftmost prefix of the index attributes, range queries and for sorting.

+  The operations in a persistent index have logarithmic complexity.

+  Since ArangoDB 3.10, persistent indexes allow storing additional attributes in the index that can be used to cover more queries (`storedValues` index attribute).
+  These additional attributes cannot be used for lookups/filtering nor sorting, but they can be used for projections.

 - **TTL index**: the TTL index provided by ArangoDB can be used for automatically removing expired documents from a collection.